1.2 Identifiers, Keywords, Comments, and Basic Program Structure

 value = double(5)

-Python first defines double, then calls it, then prints 10.
-If the call came before the def statement executed, the name would not yet exist.
+Python defines double, then calls it, then prints 10.
+If the call appeared before the def executed, the name would be unbound and Python would raise NameError.
+Larger programs usually order imports first, then constants, helper functions, and main actions, but the exam only requires that you respect execution order.

 Exam reading checklist